Crasta Mora

 Description

-This demanding hike leads up to the local mountain of local mountain Crasta Mora.
-From the vantage point at an altitude of 2350 meters, you can enjoy a view over the Val Bever as well as the middle Upper Engadin up to the to the Bernina Group.
-On the way, there are a few special features to be aware of.
+This demanding hike leads to Bever's local mountain, Crasta Mora.
+From the viewpoint at around 2350 meters, there is a magnificent panoramic view over Val Bever as well as the middle Upper Engadin to the Bernina group.
+Some special features must be observed along the way.

-The Crasta Mora rises north of Bever to an altitude of 2952 meters.
-The forest, which stretches from the edge of the village to an altitude of around 2200 to 2300 meters, has always been of great importance as a protective forest – It protects the village from natural hazards such as rockfalls or avalanches.
-Despite industrial logging, several forest fires and avalanches, it was possible to close gaps with reforestation in the 19th and 20th centuries; in addition, massive protective structures were built.
-A reaction to the forest fires is the elaborate protection concept, in the course of which water sluices, helipads and also the network of paths on the slope of the Crasta Mora, which is partly used on this hike, were built.
+Crasta Mora rises north of Bever to an elevation of 2952 meters.
+Since time immemorial, the forest stretching from the village edge up to about 2200 to 2300 meters has been of great importance as a protection forest – safeguarding the village from natural hazards such as rockfalls or avalanches.
+Despite industrial logging, several forest fires, and avalanches, gaps were closed through reforestation in the 19th and 20th centuries; massive protective structures were also built.
+A reaction to the forest fires is the sophisticated protection concept, as part of which water sluices, helicopter landing pads, and also the trail network partly used on this hike were established on the slope of Crasta Mora.

-The tour starts at the Bever train station and first leads through the old village center.
-For the first two kilometers you can follow the long-distance hiking trail "Via Engiadina" to the north, which is marked with the Switzerland-mobility route number 87 or as a white-red-white mountain hiking trail.
-At the edge of the village you slowly gain height and follow the road, on which the toboggan run runs in winter.
-At point 1827, the "Via Engiadina" becomes a narrow path and leads at about the same altitude towards La Punt; to Crasta Mora, you initially stay on the alpine road, which describes three 180-degree bends here.
+The route starts at Bever train station and initially leads through the old town center.
+For the first two kilometers, you can follow the long-distance trail "Via Engiadina" northwards very comfortably, which is marked with the Switzerland Mobility route number 87 and as a white-red-white mountain trail.
+At the village edge, you gradually gain altitude and follow the road used in winter for the sledging track.
+At point 1827, the "Via Engiadina" becomes a narrow path and leads at about the same height towards La Punt; initially, you stay on the alpine road to Crasta Mora, which here describes three 180-degree hairpin bends.

-The markings now change; from now on you have to watch out for green dots that show the way in quick succession.
-Forest and clearings – dangerous avalanche paths in winter and spring – alternate, and every now and then a view of the valley is possible.
-After a good hour, a small forest hut appears; the path ascending from below can be disregarded.
-About half of the altitude meters are now done.
+The marking now changes; from here on, you should watch for green dots, which indicate the path in quick succession.
+Forest and clearings – dangerous avalanche paths in winter and spring – alternate, and you get repeated views into the valley.
+After just over an hour, a small forester’s hut appears; you can disregard the path ascending from below.
+About half the elevation gain is now done.

-The second stage requires more attention, a first time already after a few hundred meters.
-At the fork, keep to the path on the right, which continues up the mountain and is now marked in white.
-In a continuous zigzag, sometimes with short steep passages, you soon reach the water reservoir after another 45 minutes.
-From here, the cool water collected in a side valley reaches the valley as fire-fighting water.
-Massive avalanche barriers bear witness to the challenges of many a harsh winter.
+The second stage requires more attention, for the first time after only a few hundred meters.
+At the fork, keep right on the path that continues up the mountain and is now marked white.
+In relentless zigzag, partly with short steep sections, you soon reach the water reservoir after another 45 minutes.
+From here, the cool water collected in a side valley flows down to the valley as firefighting water.
+Massive avalanche barriers testify to the challenges of some severe winters.

-Just above the water reservoir, beautiful meadows offer excellent opportunities for an extensive picnic.
-If you study the surroundings carefully, you might even spot a chamois with a bit of luck!
-The descent is made along the same path in the opposite direction – first along the white and then the green path to the Via Engiadina and along this back to the village.
-The other marked trails within the forest fire protection concept can also be walked; information about them can be found on boards on site.
-Chesa Salis, Boutique Bistrot Bijoux, Bever Lodge or Da Primo invite you for a snack at the end of the walk.
+Slightly above the water reservoir, beautiful meadows offer excellent opportunities for an extensive picnic.
+Those who study the surroundings carefully might even spot a chamois!
+The descent is along the same route in reverse – first via the white and then the green path to the Via Engiadina and then back into the village.
+Other marked paths within the forest fire protection concept can also be walked; information is on boards on site.
+Chesa Salis, Boutique Bistrot Bijoux, Bever Lodge, or Da Primo invite you to end your hike with a small refreshment.

 Via Maistra 1